EstherPlomp/TNW-PhD-Newsletters/README.md

 - [ROpenSci webinar “The Wild World of Data Repositories”](https://ropensci.org/commcalls/dec2020-datarepos/)
 - Learn more about **Data Management Plans (DMP)** by [watching a video on DMPs](https://www.youtube.com/watch?v=tvs5_X5rn8w)
 - **file naming**
     - Have a look at [this presentation on naming things](https://speakerdeck.com/jennybc/how-to-name-files) or a [blogpost on how to make your files more findable](https://zapier.com/blog/organize-files-folders/).
+    - Improve your file naming practises by watching a [5 min video](https://youtu.be/ES1LTlnpLMk)
     - Want to rename multiple files?
 The [Bulk Rename Utility](https://www.bulkrenameutility.co.uk/) may save you a lot of time (but be careful with overwriting things)!
 This [short data organisation/documentation manual](https://surfdrive.surf.nl/files/index.php/s/J6XOVPcUot1tiUl) can help you with file naming but also folder organisation.